Victoria’s Secret Angel Sara Sampaio Wants You to Know Her Life Isn’t Perfect

 I really love going to get massages, like really strong deep tissue, because I get really sore from working out and traveling.
 And I put a lot of stress on my shoulders, so I always have the worst knots.
 I go to this Chinese place next to my house—looks very dodgy, but they’re so good there.
 I always come out of there with a new back.

 And I just started doing ShapeHouse.
-They wrap you like a burrito and the treatment is infrared.
+They wrap you like a burrito, and the treatment is infrared.
 And you just sweat a lot, which is great for the skin.

-One thing I still do whenever I go home and see my family is we always have dinner together and there’s no phone or TV at the table.
+One thing I still do whenever I go home and see my family is we always have dinner together, and there’s no phone or TV at the table.

 Nightstand Essentials

-I keep vitamins, a book, my jewelry, always water and pictures of my family.
+I keep vitamins, a book, my jewelry, always water and pictures of my family [on my nightstand].
 And of course, the Moroccanoil Night Body Serum.
-It really hydrates and firm.
+It really hydrates and firms.
 My favorite part of it is you know how sometimes with oils, you just stay oily forever?
 This one actually absorbs really fast.

-I always tend to go for instructive books and I just finished an acting book.
+I always tend to go for instructive books, and I just finished an acting book.
 I also love romances and thrillers.
-I just finished If You Love Me and it’s this mom telling this story about her daughter dealing with an opioid addiction.
+I just finished If You Love Me, and it’s this mom telling this story about her daughter dealing with an opioid addiction.
 It’s just powerfully told by the mom’s perspective.
 I highly recommend it.

-I suffer a little bit from anxiety so one thing my doctor’s told me to do is to workout because it just helps out with stress.
+I suffer a little bit from anxiety so one thing my doctor’s told me to do is to work out because it just helps out with stress.

 Food Rules